icmoore/syscoin-tex/README.md

 > brew install mactex texmaker
 ```

-Goto Applications folder to open texmaker and navigate to select tex file in repos via File | Open in main menu
+Goto Applications folder to open texmaker and navigate to select tex file in repos (ie, via File | Open in main menu)